delestro/comulis/README.md

 ### biii_search.js
 code to be added to the header, has the biii.eu query function

 ### segmentation.html
 Button to search for segmentation

 ### registration.html
 Button to search for registration

 ### visualization.html
 Button to search for visualization

 ### table.html
 Code for where the search result table needs to be generated

+### custom.css
+Added the style for the search result page and table